meilisearch/docs-scraper/README.md

 # Docs Scraper <!-- omit in TOC -->

-A scraper for your documentation website, indexing the content into a MeiliSearch instance.
+A scraper for your documentation website that indexes the scraped content into a MeiliSearch instance.

 - [Installation and Usage](#installation-and-usage)
   - [From Source Code](#from-source-code)